 The Institute plays a key role in developing and attaining Hungary’s objectives in the area of cultural diplomacy.
 As an organizational hub, it coordinates and directs all activities provided by Hungarian institutes abroad.

-For the last eighty years—whether from New York to New Delhi, Cairo to Helsinki, London to Warsaw, Brussels to Sofia, or in the cities of Stuttgart, Bratislava, Prague, Tallinn, Bucharest or Sfântu Gheorge—Hungary’s cultural and educational policies have been represented by 22 Hungarian cultural institutes located in 20 countries, as well as through the work of cultural diplomats found in 7 additional states.
-In Vienna, Berlin, Paris, Rome and Moscow these institutes also function as a Collegium Hungaricum, a strategic bastion for Hungary’s presence in international research and science.
+For the last eighty years—whether from New York to New Delhi, Cairo to Helsinki, London to Warsaw, Brussels to Sofia, or in the cities of Stuttgart, Bratislava, Prague, Tallinn, Bucharest or Sfântu Gheorge—Hungary’s cultural and educational policies have been represented by 23 Hungarian cultural institutes located in 21 countries, as well as through the work of cultural diplomats found in 3 additional states.
+In Vienna, Berlin, Paris, Rome, Moscow and Belgrade these institutes also function as a Collegium Hungaricum, a strategic bastion for Hungary’s presence in international research and science.

 Throughout the year, recipients of international research grants find housing and professional support at one or the other Collegium Hungaricum.
 The goal of Hungarian institutes abroad is to promote and support Hungary’s cultural heritage through the development of cultural diplomatic relations between our nation and partner nations, the encouragement of international cooperation in culture and science, the furthering of Hungarian language education and the introduction of Hungary’s vibrant culture and society to foreign audiences by means of various programs.